Overview and Application Process

 - Attend at least two global health lectures or events per semester (four total during the Application phase).

-- Continue to meet with assigned global health mentor (at least quarterly) to develop plans for scholarly product
+- Continue to meet with assigned global health mentor (at least twice) to develop plans for scholarly product

 - During community based longitudinal care course, commit to using four half days of self-directed learning time in a setting related to global health.
-This may include: Occupational health Services pre-departure clinic, Campus Health Travel Clinic, Care of Migrant Farmworkers, Refugees, or through a practice serving immigrant populations.
+This may include (but not limited to): Occupational health Services pre-departure clinic, Campus Health Travel Clinic, Care of Migrant Farmworkers, Refugees, or through a practice serving immigrant populations.

 - Attend at least two global health lectures or events per semester (four total during the Individualization phase).

 - Complete a second four-week elective (clinical, research or community based) in a global situation or domestic situation related to global health (e.g. migrant farmworkers, refugee health).
-Refer to OIA website for listings of courses
+Refer to OGHE website for listings of courses.
+If Foundations in Global Health course not completed during Foundation phase, must complete during Individualization phase in conjunction with this elective.

 - Continue to meet with assigned global health faculty mentor to finalize plans for final project and plans for presentation or submission of project

-- Meet with OIA leadership and career advisor to discuss and describe impact of completing Scholarly Concentration in Global Health in residency application process.
+- Meet with OGHE leadership and career advisor to discuss and describe impact of completing Scholarly Concentration in Global Health in residency application process.

 Scholarly concentration participants will be required to complete a final project which will be included in their student portfolio.
-The end-product will be a paper or oral presentation and will ideally also be submitted to local, regional, or national societies for scholarly presentation.
+The end-product will be a paper, poster or oral presentation and will ideally also be submitted to local, regional, or national society for scholarly presentation as well as within UNC.